Grim-/UnityObjectActionSystem/README.md

 Events For __Element_EventMachine__

-1. OnAffector : When another Trigger collider enters the EventMachine's GameObject, with an Affector element for which there is a defined reaction.
+1. OnAffector : When another Trigger collider enters the __EventMachine__'s GameObject, with an Affector element for which there is a defined reaction.

 __ActionController__

-The Controllers come in two different types, the ActionController and ElementActionController, these handle the execution and storing of per-object data for the actions.
+The Controllers come in two different types, the __ActionController__ and __ElementActionController__, these handle the execution and storing of per-object data for the actions.

 <img src="https://i.imgur.com/z2fNjCf.png">

 1. __ActionController

-The ActionController is the default controller, it's provides two functions to call from the EventMachine events
+The __ActionController__ is the default controller, it's provides two functions to call from the EventMachine events

  1. *StartNamedReaction(string name)* - Finds a reaction by it's name then executes it.